 Is Some Stress Good for Us?

 Some studies by Professor Seery and colleagues at UCLA seem to bear this out.
-They followed a national sample of subjects for several years, assessing how much stress they had experienced in their lives, their recent stressors, as well as mental health factors and life satisfaction.
+They followed a national sample of subjects for several years, assessing how much stress they had experienced in their lives, their recent stressors, any mental health factors, and their overall life satisfaction.
 The researchers found that:

 “In moderation, whatever does not kill us may indeed make us stronger.”
 (Seery et al., 2010, p.1025).

 What About Chronic Pain Patients?